-Beyond deserts and high mountain ranges, there are seeds for change, thousands of accessible places, the wild glory of Alaska, and “parks” from New York City’s Central Park all the way up to Yellowstone and Yosemite National Parks.
-Our land use policy tends to give “the wilderness” a boundary and most vexing of all nearly ignores the simplicity of our need for it as a thing separate and untouched.
+Beyond deserts and high mountain ranges, there are seeds for change, thousands of accessible places, Alaska’s wild glory, and “parks” from New York City’s Central Park all the way up to Yellowstone and Yosemite National Parks.
+Our land use policy tends to give “the wilderness” a boundary and, most vexing of all, nearly ignores the simplicity of our need for it as a thing separate and untouched.

 The name John Muir is synonymous with the importance of wilderness.
 The tool was to be conservation, but today the river that cut the Grand Canal no longer reaches the ocean.
-Muir put it this way in my head, the wilderness is the only way to look directly into the face God and like it.
-He could not have imagined we would turn that privilege into our weakest link in an ineffectual use of land.
+Muir put it this way in my head, the wilderness is the only way to look directly into the face of God and like it.
+He could not have imagined we would turn that privilege into our most vulnerable link to the incompetent use of land.

 [i] SLAP = space leftover after planning